 |RES 160||Clinical I||1.0|

 |RES 204||Neonatal/Pediatric Care||3.0|

 |OTHER COURSES REQUIRED FOR GRADUATION|

 The mission of the Piedmont Technical College Respiratory Care Program is to provide our students with a solid foundation in current respiratory care theory and practice and with the skills necessary for them to become contributing members of the profession.
+It is the goal of this program to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
 We strive to create a supportive learning environment which fosters initiative, critical thinking, self-discipline, compassion, and instills a strong appreciation of ethical values and human diversity.
 Utilizing the standards established by the Committee on Accreditation for Respiratory Care (CoARC), the established curriculum provides students with the opportunity to develop the knowledge, skills, and attitudes necessary to be outstanding patient care providers.

 The Respiratory Care Program faculty believes in the importance of providing a learner-centered program that is committed to excellence and public engagement of their students, faculty, and staff.
 The program provides leadership for the improved respiratory health of people in the community through excellence in education, public service, and clinical practice.